-Following the expiry of Jean-Bernard Guillebert's term of office as member of the Supervisory Board with effect from 16 May 2013 and as result of its non-renewal, the Remuneration Committee currently comprises the following two members: Michel Rollier, Committee Chairman (independent member) and Victor Despature.
-Its mission is to submit proposals to the Supervisory Board, in particular in respect of the amount and calculation of Director remuneration and to provide advice concerning the amount of attendance fees.
+The Remuneration Committee currently comprises two members: Michel Rollier, Committee Chairman (independent member), and Victor Despature.
+Its mission is to submit proposals to the Supervisory Board, in particular in respect of the amount and calculation of corporate officers' remuneration and to provide advice concerning the amount of attendance fees.

 At least once a year, the Committee calls on a firm specialised in the subject of senior executive remuneration, which provides advice on the practices that are generally applied in companies of a comparable size.
 During the year just ended, it met three times.
 The rate of attendance by the members was 100%.

-The members of the Remuneration Committee report verbally to the Board on their work and on the opinions they have issued, thus helping the Board to prepare and make decisions in terms of Directors' remuneration.
+The members of the Remuneration Committee report verbally to the Supervisory Board on their work and on the opinions they have issued, thus helping the Board to prepare and make decisions in terms of corporate officers' remuneration.